tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 Repairshopr / Syncro Integration
 ================================
-Setting up Helpdesk Buttons with Repairshopr is easy.
+Setting up Helpdesk Buttons with Repairshopr or Syncro is easy.

 To start you will need to set up a contact that uses the email address of “unregistered@helpdeskbuttons.com” for the purposes of catching any unregistered users.